SOC Autumn Meeting

-The 2023 Autumn Meeting of the SOC returned to the Stirling Court Hotel in Stirling on Friday 15th of September.
-The meeting was hosted by NHS Grampian.
+The 2024 Spring Meeting of the SOC was held at the Radisson Blu Hotel in Glasgow on the 23rd of February.
+The meeting was hosted by NHS Lanarkshire.

 PREVIOUS MEETING PROGRAMMES